aws/aws-iot-device-sdk-embedded-C/README.md

     openssl req -x509 -nodes -sha256 -days 365 -newkey rsa:2048 -keyout ca.key -out ca.crt
     ```

+    When asked for the Common Name (CN) after running the following command enter the same value as was added for the macro `BROKER_ENDPOINT` in the demo_config.h file, which in our case is just `localhost`
     ```sh
     # Generate server key and certificate.# Provide the Subject field information as appropriate for Server certificate.
 Make sure the Common Name (CN) field is different from the root CA certificate.
     openssl req -nodes -sha256 -new -keyout server.key -out server.csr # Sign with the CA cert.